roger-zhang-eng/Exercise1/README.md

 # Exercise1

-`SVProgressHUD` is an exercise programm, running on iOS platform.
+`Exercise1` is an exercise programm, running on iOS platform.

 ## Requirements
 - iOS 8.0+
 - Xcode 7.3
+- Pod 0.38.0+

 ## Installation Steps
-- Pod 0.38.0, to install [CocoaPods](https://cocoapods.org) workspace, based on Podfile.
+Please use pod to install [CocoaPods](https://cocoapods.org) workspace, based on Podfile.

 1) After download source code package, run 'pod install' in the same directory of 'Podfile'

-2) User Xcode 7.3 to open 'Exercise1.xcworkspace'
+2) Use Xcode 7.3 to open 'Exercise1.xcworkspace'

 3) In the Xcode 7.3, build and run the application.
 If use Simulator, please use Simulator -> Debug -> Location -> custom Location to set Sydney position, like lat: -33.8734 lng: 151.206894.